JezSw/nekRS/doc/source/user_guide/models.rst

   For open systems, ``lowMach::dpdt`` call is optional in ``userq``.
 If called, it will add zero to ``nrs->cds->o_NLT``, since :math:`\frac{dp_t}{dt}=0`.

 Further, lowMach system requires thermal divergence for the right hand side of continuity equation (see :ref:`theory <low_mach>` for details).
-The routine to compute thermal divergence must be inlcuded in ``.udf`` as shown below,
+The routine to compute thermal divergence must be included in ``.udf`` as shown below,

 .. code-block:: cpp